Top 5 Dog Breeds Most Likely to Get Cancer

 Just like humans, cancer in dogs is a very common health risk that they may develop at some point in their life.
 While you can’t always prepare for such health risks, extensive research has determined which specific dog breeds are more prone to developing this disease than others.
-It is important to understand and continue to educate yourself on this matter so that you’ll be better able to recognize early signs and take the necessary steps toward treatment.
+It is important to understand and continue to educate yourself on this matter to better recognize early signs and take the necessary steps toward treatment.

 Here are the top 5 dog breeds prone to cancer:

 Rottweilers are known for their amazing companionship and loyalty to their owners.
 Unfortunately, they are one of the breeds most likely to get cancer.
 With a lifespan of 8 to 11 years, Rottweilers, as they get older, tend to naturally develop major health problems.
 Some of these health problems include hip dysplasia, bone cancer, elbow dysplasia, and gastric torsion.
 Despite a higher risk of developing some form of cancer in their lifetime, we can’t ignore the affection they show to their family members – young and old.

 Bernese Mountain Dog

-Bernese Mountain Dogs are known for their thick and silky fur coat, as well as their calm and confident demeanor.
+Bernese Mountain Dogs are known for their thick and silky fur coat and their calm and confident demeanor.
 Studies have shown that Bernese Mountain Dogs experience higher rates of possibly developing some form of cancer in their life.
-Unlike other dog breeds, Bernese Mountain Dogs, tend to have a shorter life span, ranging from around 6 to 9 years (in part due to their large size and the fact they are one of the dog breeds prone to cancer and other ailments).
+Unlike other dog breeds, Bernese Mountain Dogs tend to have a shorter life span, ranging from around 6 to 9 years (in part due to their large size and the fact they are one of the dog breeds prone to cancer and other ailments).
 To maintain their high-energy, active lifestyle, it is important they receive a moderate amount of exercise daily.
 Major health problems that affect Bernese Mountain Dogs include hip dysplasia, elbow dysplasia, gastric torsion, and mast cell tumors.
 While this breed may be prone to a number of diseases, including cancer, they make amazing additions to any family, as they are incredible with both adults and kids!

 Bouvier des Flandres